When you want to know how to do anything, where do you typically go?

-So far, we’ve done a lot of talking about how you can deliver a cool experience to your fans and a couple ideas of different experiences you can share with them.
-Now, I wan’t to talk about the importance of engaging with your fans in a more creative way.
-I want to talk about how you can use Snapchat to result in user generated content and have your story shared far beyond your existing fans.
+So far, we’ve done a lot of talking about how you can deliver and share cool experiences with your fans.
+Now, I want to talk about the importance of engaging with your fans in a more creative way.
+I want to talk about how you can use Snapchat to result in user-generated content and have your story shared far beyond your existing fans.

 Looking back at the contest results, there were hundreds of tweets sent and shared with that very hashtag showing screenshots of their dreamy cast.
 It was a perfect execution that led to both a stronger connection with their fans and the ability to have their fans become walking, talking billboards for their story.

-1. Visual Marketing is here to stay.
+- Visual marketing is here to stay.
 Whether it’s Instagram, Snapchat or another network that takes the crown – We can all agree that visual marketing isn’t going anywhere anytime soon.

-2. While the pan is still hot, no one is going to ignore a Snapchat.
-If you send a snapchat to a customer who has added you to their friends list 99 times out of 100 they’re going to open that snapchat.
-If you’ve provided value in the pass – That number is very likely to move up to 100%.
+- No one is going to ignore a Snapchat.
+If you send a snap to a customer who has added you to their friends list, 99 times out of 100 they’re going to open that snapchat.
+If you’ve provided value in the past – That number is very likely to move up to 100%.

 - Embrace transparency to tell your story.
 Snapchat allows you to have an intimate experience with many people at once.
 If you understand what your audience wants, understand what your business needs, and embrace the platform wholeheartedly, you can craft a compelling and captivating brand experience using Snapchat.

 - Have fun with it!
 Your followers are having fun on the app, so you should be too!